-Canvas (option)
+Canvas (Option)

-The optional canvas set consists of side, rear and front panels, and a bow lounge cover.
+The optional canvas set consists of side, rear and front panels, and a bow lounge cover (see Figure 2.13.1).
 The canvas set will keep its appearance and maintain proper working order provided you follow a few simple steps for cleaning and maintenance (see chapter 5, Care and Maintenance).